 the demand for the job.

-As a trainee you may be able to earn up to £16,000 a year.
-Salaries for broadcasting researchers are around £21,000 to £25,000 a year, rising with experience to up to £35,000 or more.
+Salaries for broadcasting researchers are around £20,000 to £25,000 a year, rising with experience to up to £35,000 or more.
 It may be that you would have to work for a minimal rate or for nothing before getting a fully paid job.

 You will probably work long irregular hours which could include evenings and weekends.